zer0cache/matic-docs/docs/zkEVM/zkProver/overview.md

 ---
-id: zkProver
+id: overview
 title: zkProver
-sidebar_label: zkProver
+sidebar_label: Overview
-description: Introduction to the zkProver
+description: An overview to the zkProver architecture of Polygon zkEVM
 keywords:
   - docs
   - polygon